elmerdotdev/web-dev-1-lab-2-bootstrap/README.md

 ### Header

 - On large screens, the search form is between the logo and the menu.
 On smaller screens, the order is switched and the search form is after the menu.
+- The last menu item is disabled.
+You should not be able to click on it.

 ### Sidebar